-EXECUTIVE SUMMARY OVI ERVIE W OF TH IE REPORT XI INT RODU CTION 1 I. THE RATIONALE AND MOTIVATION FOR AN EU PLACE-BASED DEVELOPMENT POLICY I.1.
+EXECUTIVE SUMMARY OVI ERVIE W OF TI HE REPORT XI INT RODU CTION 1 I. THE RATIONALE AND MOTIVATION FOR AN EU PLACE-BASED DEVELOPMENT POLICY I.1.
 The EU cohesion policy budget: a comparative and historical perspective 9 I.1.1.
 Alternative ways of tackling economic and social development: the EU and US 9 I.1.2.
 "No Community could maintain itself so long as some have cause to doubt the common will": guidance from history 13 I.2.
 The place-based paradigm: economic rationale and governance 17 I.2.1.
 The efficiency objective 17 I.2.2.
 The equity (social inclusion) objective 28 I.2.3.
 Corollaries: avoiding common misconceptions 36 I.2.4.
-Governance: beyond the traditional dilemma of fiscal federalism 40 I.3. e for the EU cohesion policy budget reconsidered: why should the ?
-49 II.
+Governance: beyond the traditional dilemma of fiscal federalism 40 I.3. se for the EU cohesion policy budget reconsidered: why should the 49 II.
 INSIDE THE BLACK BOX OF COHESION POLICY II.1.
 Cohesion policy today: resources, governance and goals II.2.
-The policy context: a very brief outline of Member States regional policies II.3.
+II.3.
 Empirical evidence II.3.1.
 Macro 80 II.3.2.
 Micro 89 II.4.
-A tentati ive general assessment of successes and failures of cohesion policy 91 III.
-THE NEED FO OR A SHARP CHANGE OF DIRECTION 108 IV.
+A tentat tive general assessment of successes and failures of cohesion policy 91 III.
+THE THE NEED FOR A SHARP CHANGE OF DIRECTION IV.
 A CONCENTRATION ON A FEW EUROPEAN PUBLIC GOODS IV.1.
 Criteria for the choice of core priorities IV.2.
-The case for a strong focus on the social inclusion objective: towards a territorialised social agenda IV.3.
-Address ing the efficiency objective 127 IV.3.1.
+2. The case for a strong focus on the social inclusion objective: towards a territorialised social agenda IV.3.
+Address sing the efficiency objective 127 IV.3.1.
 A case for "Innovation" 127 IV.3.2.
 Exploring other options: "Adapting to climate change" 135 IV.4.
-Address ing the social inclusion objective 139 IV.4.1.
+Address sing the social inclusion objective 139 IV.4.1.
 A case for "Migration" 139 IV.4.2.
 Exploring other options: "Children" 146

-Г Tackling both objectives with the same core priority: the options of "Skills" and "Ageing" 148 V. A A MORE STRATEGIC AND EFFECTIVE GOVERNANCE V An innovative concentration on core priorities and a conservative territorial allocation 157 V 1.2.
-A new EU strategic framework for cohesion policy 163 V A new contractual relationship, implementation and reporting aimed at results 166 V /.4.
-A strengthened governance for the core priorities 171 V 1.5.
-Promoting additional, innovative and flexible spending 174 V /.6.
-Promoting experimentalism and mobilising local actors 178 V Promoting the learning process: a move towards prospective impact evaluation 179 V Refocusing and strengthening the role of the Commission as a centre of competence 182 V /.9.
-Addressing financial management and control 184 V /.10.
-Reinforcing the high-level political system of checks and balances 187 BIBLI BIBLIOGRAPHY
+IV.5.
+Tackling both objectives with the same core priority: the options of "Skills" and "Ageing" 148 A MORE STRATEGIC AND EFFECTIVE GOVERNANCE V.1.
+An innovative concentration on core priorities and a conservative territorial allocation 157 V.2.
+A new EU strategic framework for cohesion policy 163 V.3.
+A new contractual relationship, implementation and reporting aimed at results 166 V.4.
+A strengthened governance for the core priorities 171 V.5.
+Promoting additional, innovative and flexible spending 174 V.6.
+Promoting experimentalism and mobilising local actors 178 V.7.
+Promoting the learning process: a move towards prospective impact evaluation 179 V.8.
+Refocusing and strengthening the role of the Commission as a centre of competence 182 V.9.
+Addressing financial management and control 184 V.10.
+Reinforcing the high-level political system of checks and balances 187 LIOGR APHY 190 A MO V.1.
+V.2.
+V.3.
+V.4.
+V.5.
+V.6.
+V.7.
+V.8.
+V.9.
+A MORE STRATEGIC AND EFFECTIVE GOVERNANCE.
+V.1.
+An innovative concentration on core priorities and a conservative territorial allocation